5 Ways for Caregivers to Build Retirement Savings

 4. Seek assistance and benefits programs

-It is essential for your future to try not to drain any of your retirement accounts while caring for a family member or friend.
+It is essential to avoid draining any of your retirement accounts when caring for a family member or friend.

 Another option is to look for tax breaks.